rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 Descriptive Cataloging of Rare Materials (Books) 115
 : col. ill.
 Note: With hand-colored wood engravings
-(Comment: Title contains statement “with colored engravings”) : col. ill. (lithographs)
+(Comment: Title contains statement "with colored engravings") : col. ill. (lithographs)
 Note: Lithographs are hand colored, as issued; see Sitwell, S.
 Fine bird books, p.
 78
 5C3.3.
-If both the text and illustrations are printed in a single color, do not describe the illustrations as “col.” Make a note to indicate the color of the ink, if considered important.
+If both the text and illustrations are printed in a single color, do not describe the illustrations as "col." Make a note to indicate the color of the ink, if considered important.
 : ill.
 Optional note: Printed in green throughout